What Is Test & Tag? NSW Guide to AS/NZS 3760 Requirements

 Hazard Reporting

-Digital Software-Generated Reports
+Digital Compliance Reports

 All test data is captured digitally and compiled into a report.
 The report includes asset details, test results, defect notes, and photographic evidence where relevant.